skittleson/DoCodeThatMatters/src/automate-sprinkler-with-tasmota.md

 ## UPDATE 11/01/2020

-I took on the challenge of creating PCB with a [Esp8266 microcontroller](https://amzn.to/3oWMCNZ), [oled screen](https://amzn.to/3oTJUZj), and a [BME280 (temperature, humidity, and pressure)](https://amzn.to/365HD4Z).
+I took on the challenge of creating PCB with a [Esp8266 microcontroller](https://amzn.to/3oWMCNZ), [oled screen](https://amzn.to/3oTJUZj), [solid state relay](https://amzn.to/2TNYaoe) and a [BME280 (temperature, humidity, and pressure)](https://amzn.to/365HD4Z).
 I've been running this setup for 6 months with no problems.
 See below for more details!

 ![Sprinkler replacement](images/sprinklerReplacement.png)
 ![Sprinkler PCB 3D](images/sprinklerPcb3d.jpg)
 ![Sprinkler PCB](images/sprinklerPcb.png)

-## Research
+## Project Research

 How to do this for less, better, and low effort?
 A possible solution is a mix of inexpensive hardware and customized open source software with ability to extend it.
 The primary objective is to trigger a water sprinkler solenoid to toggle based on special conditions like time (including sunrise/sunset), humidity, and perhaps temperature.
 So let's make it!